-Roles and responsibilities
+9. Roles and Responsibilities

-The governing body, headteacher and senior leaders have a responsibility to:
+9.1 The Trust Board, SHINE Central Team, Headteacher and senior leaders have a responsibility to:

-- Fully engage parents and / or young people with SEND and additional needs when drawing up policies that affect them. - Identify, assess and make provisions for all children and young people with SEND and additional. - Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - Publish annual information on the school's SEND Policy, setting out the measures and facilities to assist access for pupils with disabilities. - Publish accessibility plans setting how they plan to increase access for pupils with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - Provide suitable, full-time education from the 6th day of a fixed permanent exclusion of a pupil with SEND, in line with their EHC plan.
-Ensure that the curriculum; in its narrow and broadest senses, is personalised to match the needs of the pupils who attend the School. - School Leaders also ensure that the principles of Inclusion are applied to all activities which pupils engage in at School or on Educational Visits; this includes the variety of extended schools activities that are offered. - Ensure that those teaching or working with the pupil are aware of their needs, and have arrangements in place to meet them.
+- Fully engage parents and / or young people with SEND and additional needs when drawing up policies that affect them. - Identify, assess and make provisions for all children and young people with SEND and additional needs. - Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability.

-- Ensure that teachers monitor and review the pupil's progress during the course of the academic year. - Cooperate with local authorities during annual EHC plan reviews. - Ensure that the SENCO/inclusion manager has sufficient time and resources to carry out their functions. - Provide the SENCO/inclusion manager with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school. - Regularly and carefully review the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils and possess knowledge of the SEND most frequently encountered.
+- Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - Publish annual information on the school's SEND Policy, setting out the measures and facilities to assist access for pupils with disabilities. - Publish accessibility plans setting how they plan to increase access for pupils with disabilities to the curriculum, the physical environment and to information, reviewable every 3 years. - Provide suitable, full-time education from the 6th day of a fixed term exclusion permanent exclusion of a pupil with SEND, in line with their EHC plan. - Ensure that the curriculum; in its narrow and broadest senses, is personalised to match the needs of the pupils who attend the school. - School Leaders also ensure that the principles of Inclusion are applied to all activities which pupils engage in at School or on Educational Visits; this includes the variety of extended school activities that are offered. - Ensure that those teaching or working with the pupil are aware of their needs and have arrangements in place to meet them. - Ensure that teachers monitor and review the pupil's progress over the course of the academic year. - Cooperate with local authorities during annual EHC plan reviews. - Ensure that the SENDCO/inclusion leader has sufficient time and resources to carry out their functions. - Provide the SENDCO/inclusion leader with sufficient administrative support and time away from teaching to enable them to fulfil their responsibilities in a similar way to other important strategic roles within the school. - Regularly and carefully review the quality of teaching for pupils at risk of underachievement, as a core part of the school's performance management arrangements. - Ensuring that teachers understand the strategies to identify and support vulnerable pupils and possess knowledge of the SEND most frequently encountered.

-The Inclusion Manager/SEND Coordinator (SENCO) must:
+9.2 The Inclusion Leader/SEND Coordinator (SENCO) must: